cityofaustin/atd-data-lake/docs/datasrc_bt.md

 The code that loads `ready` to Socrata Blutetooth ITMF ("Bluetooth Travel Sensors - Individual Traffic Match Files (ITMF)") is `aws_transport/bt_extract_soc.py`, which processes all three file types.
 The respective Socrata identifier is `x44q-icha`.
 The integers used to identify uniquely encountered portable devices are ordered according to devices encountered within the IAF records.

 The data stored within the table is documented on the [Socrata page](https://data.austintexas.gov/Transportation-and-Mobility/Bluetooth-Travel-Sensors-Individual-Traffic-Match-/x44q-icha).
-The [JSON export](defs/socrata-bt-itmf.json) also has the column definitions, under the "meta"."view"."columns" section.
+The [JSON export](defs/socrata-bt-itmf.json) also has the column definitions, under the `"meta"."view"."columns"` section.

-## TMSR: Traffic Match Summary Records
+## Traffic Match Summary Records (TMSR)

 ### Layer 1 Raw

-This is an excerpt of a TMSR file, named according to the pattern, `Austin_bt_summary_MM-DD-YYYY.txt`.
+This is an excerpt of a TMSR file, named according to the pattern `Austin_bt_summary_MM-DD-YYYY.txt`.
 The code `aws_transport/bt_json_standard.py` reads in the file from the AWAM share and copies it to the `raw` bucket.

 ```
 51st_springdale,51st_manor,51st,Springdale,Westbound,51st,Manor,Eastbound,0.633,6/1/2019 12:00 AM,-1,-1,15,0,-1